The abandoned palaces of Europe will take your breath away

 Built from yellow ashlar sandstone, the grand house has certainly seen better days.
 Inside, it once featured decorative hearths, carved motifs and the family crest – a casket, heart and a lock – etched on every balustrade of the main staircase.

-It's rumoured that the Lockharts are so named because their early ancestors carried Robert the Bruce's heart back from the Holy Land following the Crusades.
+It's rumoured that the Lockharts are so named because their early ancestors carried Robert the Bruce's heart back from the Holy Land, following the Crusades.

 Cambusnethan House, North Lanarkshire, UK

 Now lacking a roof, the building is in a state of ruin.
-Few windows frames have survived over the years and the building is dotted with graffiti.
+Few window frames have survived over the years and the building is dotted with graffiti.
 Part of the structure has totally collapsed, while many of the walls are unstable.

-Bert Kauffmann / Flickr [CC BY-SA 2.0]
+Bert Kauffmann/Flickr [CC BY-SA 2.0]

 Château Miranda, Namur, Belgium

 Despite its regal, Gothic looks, this stately home has a tragic past.
-Located in the village of Celles in Belgium, Château Miranda was designed in 1866 by English architect Edward Milner for the Liedekerke-Beaufort family.
+Located in the village of Celles in Belgium, Château Miranda was designed in 1866 by English architect, Edward Milner, for the Liedekerke-Beaufort family.

 Château Miranda, Namur, Belgium